-Check one box per row.
+☑ Check one box per row.

 BOARD MEMBER HATS: GOVERNANCE HAT VOLUNTEER HAT PARTICIPANT HAT 1.
-"It's important that we have several board members present when our Rescue Mission graduates receive their diplomas next week."
+"It's important that we have several board members present when our graduates receive their diplomas next week."
 2. "All in favor say 'aye."
 3. "As you know, every board member and spouse must host a table at our annual fundraising dinner-and invite eight guests."
 4. "The staff needs some accounting help to close the year-end books."
 5. "The Audit & Finance Committee will meet with the auditor on July 15."
 6. "Frankly, my staff can't understand why more board members don't show up at our workdays and walk-a-thons.
-They don't think board members support the ministry- nor have any idea what's going on."
+They don't think board members support the organization-nor have any idea what's going on."
 7. "Fred, it sounds like you have passion in that area.
 As chairman, I'm asking you to chair a task force to pick the colors and carpeting for our new office remodel."
 8. "Due to our Executive Director's accident, he needs help on draft #2 of the strategic plan.
 Any takers?"
-9. "Our day of prayer is next Thursday.
+9. "Founder's Day is next Thursday.
 All board members are expected to come.
-We'll also have a quick business meeting before the prayer services begin."
+We'll also have a quick business meeting."